 Just A Little Lovin’ by Tor Kjetil Edland and Hanne Grasmo – AIDS in New York City in 1982

-Kirigami Dominatrix Display Simulator by Caitlynn Belle – A kinky arts & crafts game about alien sex
+Kirigami Dominatrix Display Simulator by Aura Belle – A kinky arts & crafts game about alien sex

 Kiss Her Before the World Ends by Alice Grizzle – “a GMless, diceless, single session RPG about the things we desire from relationships, how we negotiate getting those things, and making the most of every second life gives us.”